-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined terms "Watts Gang" or "Watts and his gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
-This Defendant admits the CPD received information alleging Defendant Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's IAD participated with federal authorities in a joint federally-led investigation of those allegations.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
+This Defendant admits the CPD received information alleging Defendant

+Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's IAD participated with federal authorities in a joint federally-led investigation of those allegations.
 This Defendant lacks knowledge or information of the misconduct involving plaintiff as alleged in the complaint against the Defendant Officers.
 This Defendant denies the remaining allegations contained in paragraph 48.